TomHarte/CLK/BUILD.md

 from here or install it by copying it where you want it, for example:

 	cp clksignal /usr/local/bin

+### Building the SDL app using CMake

+From the root directory of this repository, run:

+	cmake -S. -Bbuild -DCLK_UI=SDL -DCMAKE_BUILD_TYPE=Release
+	cmake --build build

+You can add a `-j` flag to the second `cmak` invocation to build in parallel, e.g. if you if you have 8 cores:

+	cmake --build build -j8

+The `clksignal` executable will be created in a new `build` subdirectory.
+You can run it from there or install it by copying it where you want it, for example:

+	cp build/clksignal /usr/local/bin

+### Usage

 To start an emulator with a particular disk image `file`, if you've installed `clksignal` to a directory in your `PATH`, run: